-The exact duties your bridesmaid performs will vary depending on their age and the make up of your bridal party.
-Very young bridesmaids are only really required to turn up on the day looking pretty and either follow or precede you down the aisle.
+Your bridesmaids duties will depend on their age and the make up of your bridal party.
+Very young bridesmaids are only really required to turn up on the day looking pretty and follow you down the aisle.
 Older bridesmaids, on the other hand will have a much more useful role to play in the run up to the wedding, on the day itself, and after the festivities are over.
-If you have a maid or matron of honour, she will take on many of the duties that would otherwise be performed by the bridesmaids.

 Here are some of the duties that you could ask older bridesmaids to take on, assuming that you are having a maid of honour or chief bridesmaid as well: